-A hiatal hernia is a condition in which the upper part of the stomach bulges through an opening in the diaphragm.
-The diaphragm is the muscle wall that separates the stomach from the chest.
-The diaphragm helps keep acid from coming up into the esophagus.
+A hiatal hernia is a condition in which the upper part of your stomach bulges through an opening in your diaphragm.
+Your diaphragm is the thin muscle that separates your chest from your abdomen.
+Your diaphragm helps keep acid from coming up into your esophagus.
 When you have a hiatal hernia, it's easier for the acid to come up.
-The leaking of acid from the stomach into the esophagus is called gastroesophageal reflux disease (GERD).
-GERD may cause symptoms such as
+This leaking of acid from your stomach into your esophagus is called GERD (gastroesophageal reflux disease).
+GERD may cause symptoms such as :

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases

 - Acid Reflux (GER and GERD) in Adults (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish

 - ASGE: Find a Doctor (American Society for Gastrointestinal Endoscopy)